UniVideo: Unified Understanding, Generation, and Editing for Videos

 \section{Conclusion}

 We introduce \model, a unified multimodal generative model for video understanding, generation, and editing.
 By integrating an MLLM for semantic understanding with an MMDiT for generation, \model combines strong multimodal reasoning with fine-grained visual consistency.
 It can interpret multimodal instructions and handle diverse tasks effectively.
 Our experiments show that \model not only matches or outperforms task-specific baselines across text/image-to-video, video editing, and in-context generation, but also generalizes to unseen tasks and novel task compositions—capabilities that specialized pipelines struggle to achieve.
-Beyond robust performance, \model can also support visual prompting understanding, underscoring the advantages of unified modeling over fragmented approaches.
+Beyond robust performance, \model can leverage the MLLM stream to interpret user intent from complex multimodal prompts such as visual prompts.
 Looking forward, \model opens new directions for multimodal research, advancing us toward assistants that can naturally communicate through language, images, and video.